-- 1. Chiropractors shall be licensed by the State Board of Chiropractic pursuant to § 12-215-101 et seq (C.R.S.) and have at least one year experience practicing Chiropractic at a rate of 520 hours per year; OR one year of experience working with individuals with paralysis or other long term physical disabilities. - 2.
+- 1. Chiropractors shall be licensed by the State Board of Chiropractic Examiners as required by the Chiropractors Practice Act (pursuant to C.R.S. § 12-215-101 et seq (C.R.S.) and have at least one(1) year experience practicing Chiropractic at a rate of 520 hours per year; OR (1) one year of experience working with individuals with paralysis or other long term physical disabilities. - 2.
 Chiropractic Providers shall: - a.
-Determine the appropriate modality, amount, scope, and duration of chiropractic service within the established limits described at Section 8.7512.D.2. - b.
+Determine the appropriate modality, amount, scope, and duration of chiropractic service within the established limits described at Section 8.7512.04D.2B. - b.
 Recommend only services that are necessary and appropriate in a recommendation plan of care that the Provider Agency will submit to the Member's Case Manager. - c.
 Provide only services in accordance with the Member's prior authorized units.